Symbol Grounding in Neuro-Symbolic AI: A Gentle Introduction to Reasoning Shortcuts: Extensions and Open Problems

 \subsection{Imbalanced Learning}

-\citet{tsamoura2025imbalances} identified another phenomenon that is inherent to NeSy, that of learning imbalances, which are major differences in errors that occur when classifying instances of different classes (aka \emph{class-specific risks}) and can lead to poor learning of concept extractor.
-Existing research on machine learning \citep{LA, Label-Distribution-Aware-Margin-Loss,solar} has studied imbalances, but this was only under the prism of \textit{long-tailed} (aka \textit{imbalanced}) data: data in which instances of different classes occur with very different frequencies, \citep{Learning-from-Imbalanced-Data,devil-in-tails}.
+\citet{tsamoura2025imbalances} identified another phenomenon that is inherent to NeSy: learning imbalances, which are major differences in errors that occur when classifying instances of different classes (aka \emph{class-specific risks}) and can lead to poor learning of concept extractors.
+Existing research on machine learning \citep{LA, Label-Distribution-Aware-Margin-Loss,solar} has studied imbalances, but this was only under the prism of \textit{long-tailed} (aka \textit{imbalanced}) data , \changed{where instances from different classes} occur with very different frequencies, \citep{Learning-from-Imbalanced-Data,devil-in-tails}.
 However, these results cannot fully characterize learning imbalances in all NeSy tasks.
-This is due to the fact that \textit{the background knowledge may cause learning imbalances even when the data is uniformly distributed}.
+This is because \textit{the background knowledge may cause learning imbalances \changed{in the labels} even when the \changed{concept} data is uniformly distributed\changed{, or vice versa}}.
 We illustrate the above phenomenon by the following example:

-\begin{example}[Learning Imbalances in \MNISTMax~\citep{tsamoura2025imbalances}] Let us consider a variant of the classical \MNISTAdd scenario, referred to as \MNISTMax, in which instead of predicting the sum, we predict the maximum of two MNIST digits.
-We will adopt the notation in \citet{wang2023learning} and denote each training sample by $(x_1,x_2,y)$, where $y$ corresponds to the target maximum.
-We distinguish the following two cases: \begin{enumerate} \item The marginal of $Y$ is uniform.
-To put it differently, the number of training samples where $y=0$ is equal to the number of training samples where $y$ is any of the remaining nine digits.
-In this case, we expect that learning the digit zero will be easier than learning the digit nine, \ie the classifier will incur fewer errors in recognizing the zero digit than in any other digit.
-This is because training samples of the form $(x_1,x_2,0)$ reduce our NeSy task to learning under known concepts.

-\item The marginal of the hidden concept $C$, \ie the hidden gold concept of each MNIST digit, is uniform.
-When creating $(x_1,x_2,y)$ training samples by sampling from the MNIST distribution in an i.i.d. way, then the number of training samples where $y=9$ is much larger than the number of training samples where $y = 0$.
-As a consequence, learning the digit nine will be easier than learning the digit zero, despite the fact that learning using samples of the form $(x_1,x_2,0)$ reduces our NeSy task to learning under known concepts. \end{enumerate} \end{example}